microsoft/pxt-ev3/libs/gyro-sensor/docs/reference/sensors/gyro/compute-drift.md

 sensors.gyro2.computeDrift()
 ```

-The gyroscope sensor is subject to rate drifiting.
+The gyroscope sensor is subject to rate drifting.
 This means that the measurement reported by the sensor is off by a few degrees per second over time: it is drifting.

 To counter the effect of drifting, call the ``||sensors:compute drift||`` block when the sensor is still to compute the current drift.
 The rate meansurements will automatically be corrected based on that drift.